finopsfoundation/framework/_vendor-members/kreuzwerker-gmbh.md

 - Service Provider

 certified-status:
-- FCSP
+- FinOps Certified Service Provider

 # Product(s) or service overview maximum character count is 1000 the rest will be truncated and hidden automatically on your page
+product-overview: |
-product-overview: "Cloud Engineering Consulting
+  Cloud Engineering Consulting

   - Individual Engineering
   - Agile Consulting & Coaching
   - Atlassian Consulting
   - Cloud Consulting
   - (Managed) Operations"

 product-video-url:

 # Related product or service resources, the titles will have associated URLs, e.g. product
 product-resources:
-- title:
-  url:
-- title:
-  url:
 - title:
   url: